BrunoBiluca/biluca-knowledge/Data Lakes/Data Lake.md

 | **Reliability** | Low quality, data swamp | High quality, reliable data | High quality, reliable data |
 | **Ease of use** | Difficult: Exploring large amounts of raw data can be difficult without tools to organize and catalog the data | Simple: Provides simplicity and structure of a data warehouse with the broader use cases of a data lake | Simple: Structure of a data warehouse enables users to quickly and easily access data for reporting and analytics |
 | **Performance** | Poor | High | High |
-# Melhores práticos ao construir um Datalake
+# Melhores práticas ao construir um Datalake

 1. Defina seus objetivos
 São esses objetivos que irão guiar o desenvolvimento do projeto